Toruń: Climate

-The climate can be described as humid continental (Köppen: Dfb) using the isotherm of 0 C is used or an oceanic climate (Cfb) if the -3 C isotherm is adopted.
+The climate can be described as humid continental (Köppen: Dfb) if the isotherm of 0 C is used or an oceanic climate (Cfb) if the -3 C isotherm is adopted.
 Back in 1930s, the city passed close to the original boundary and dividing line of climates C and D groups in the north–south direction proposed by climatologist Wladimir Köppen.
 Toruń is in the transition between the milder climates of the west and north of the Poland and the more extreme ones like the south (warmer summer) and the east (colder winter).
 It is not much different from the climates of more southerly Kraków and easterly Warsaw, though it has slightly milder winters and more moderate summers.

 Being close to definitely continental climates, it has a high variability caused by the contact of eastern continental air masses and western oceanic ones.
 This is influenced by the geographical location of the city – the Toruń Basin to the south, and the Vistula Valley to the north.